 You can tell an American came up with this celery juice malarkey bc the daily recommendation of 16oz requires the juicing two (2) heads of celery and European Barbie refrigerators do not allow for that much celery stockpiling.
 But also: I’m totally buying into the woo-woo and am pretty sure celery juice helped clear up an eczema flare-up I had this week? 🤷🏻♀️

 I’m absolutely obsessed with Schitt’s Creek.
-Read Richard Lawson in Vanity Fair talking about just how gosh-darn good the show, read Alex Jung in Vulture recounting a shopping trip he took with Dan Levy + the sartorial choices Dan makes for the cast, aaaand listen to Dan Levy and Sam Sanders have a charming conversation about the show.
+Read Richard Lawson in Vanity Fair talking about just how gosh-darn good the show is, read Alex Jung in Vulture recounting a shopping trip he took with Dan Levy + the sartorial choices Dan makes for the cast, aaaand listen to Dan Levy and Sam Sanders have a charming conversation.
 I love all of it.

 I enjoyed Rachel Cusk in the NYT writing about driving, specifically driving in the UK.
 It makes me want to get my UK license even less than I did before.
 Which was already like basically zero.